DatDereDaag/COMP-3613-A1/readme.md

 ```
 ---

-### Student Commands (Group: `flask staff`)
+### Student Commands (Group: `flask student`)

 These commands are prefixed with `flask student`.
-They are used by staff members for system-wide viewing and creating shortlist entries.
+They are used by students to view their application and shortlist status.

 | Command | Description | Arguments |
 | :--- | :--- | :--- |